ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/general-troubleshooting.md

 **c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

-* If it still doesn't work you can try searching and asking on the [subreddit](https://www.reddit.com/r/revancedextended/) or [Telegram group](https://t.me/revanced_extended_chat) for your error.
+* If it still doesn't work you can try searching and asking for support in the [subreddit](https://www.reddit.com/r/revancedextended/) or [Telegram group](https://t.me/revanced_extended_chat).
 Alternatively, you can patch on a different device or use a different patching method.

 * If you want to patch on a different device refer to the info in issue **#1** above.